Mo3he/Axis_Cam_Tailscale/README.md

 ## Updating Tailscale version

-The eap files will be updated from time to time alternativly simply replace the files "tailscale" and "tailscaled" in the app directory with the new versions before building.
+The eap files will be updated from time to time and simply installing the new version over the old will update all files.

+It's also possible to build and use a locally built image as all necesary files are provided.

+Replace binaries "tailscale" and "tailscaled" in lib folder with new versions.
 Make sure you use the files for the correct Soc.

-It's also possible to build and use a locally built image as all necesary files are provided.

-Replace binaries in lib folder with new versions.

 Latest versions can be found at